 - Alpine A110

 The combustion engine has a future.
-The A110's engine is great but Koenigsegg’s 2.0-liter no-camshaft engine will be a game-changer.
+The A110's engine is great but perhaps Koenigsegg’s 2.0-liter no-camshaft engine will be a game-changer.

 Getting rid of the undue flatness of the door segment the wheels segments do not stand out anymore.
 That is not a sacrifice.